Tom-roujiang/liyun_zhu/_pages/about.md

   - /about.html
 ---

 Liyun Zhu is a second year master's student in Machine Learning and Computer Vision at the Australian National University (ANU).
 He is currently conducting research under the joint supervision of [Dr. Lei Wang](https://leiwangr.github.io) (ANU & Data61/CSIRO) and [Prof. Chen Chen](https://www.crcv.ucf.edu/chenchen/) (University of Central Florida).
 Prior to his master's studies, Liyun earned his Bachelor's degree in Electronic Engineering from Shanghai University in 2023, where he was mentored by [Prof. Yongfang Wang](https://scie.shu.edu.cn/Prof/wangyf.htm).
-Liyun's research interests lie at the intersection of computer vision and machine learning, with a particular focus on video anomaly detection, video understanding, diffusion model, large language model, and face forgery detection.
+Liyun's research interests lie at the intersection of computer vision and machine learning, with a particular focus on video anomaly detection, video understanding, vision language model, and reasoning.

 <!-- During his undergraduate studies, Liyun participated in Shanghai University's Outstanding Undergraduate Program, initiating his research in this specialized field. -->